Legal

 We do not keep personal data for longer than is necessary for the purpose it was collected for.
 The relevant period depends on the type of data involved.

-Marketing preferences and contact records for institution staff are retained while the relationship is active and for a reasonable period afterwards, or until you opt out — whichever comes first.
+| Marketing preferences and contact records for institution staff | While the relationship is active, plus a reasonable period thereafter, or until you opt out whichever comes first | Legitimate interests in maintaining the business relationship |

 At the end of the applicable retention period, we securely delete or irreversibly anonymise the data in question.
+Where data is held in backups, those backups are purged on a rolling basis in line with our retention schedules.

 Transferring your personal data out of the UK